ltramey/Ostrich-game/README.md

-This is a Twine game about an ostrich
+This is a Twine game about an ostrich.
+I will make a small change.